hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The validation logic verifies the correctness of the enclave execution through the Enclave Registry and applies any state updates.
 As the logic is bundled together with the FPC chaincode in a single Fabric chaincode package, these updates are eventually committed within the same namespace.
-Hence, they will be visible to the FPC chaincode in a subsequent invocation.
+Hence, they will be visible to the FPC chaincode in subsequent invocations.

 ## FPC Shim

-The framework follows the programming model used in the standard Fabric Go shim and offers a C++ based FPC Shim to FPC chaincode developers.
+The framework offers a C++ based FPC Shim to FPC chaincode developers.
+Such shim follows the programming model of the Fabric Go shim, though using a different language.
 For MVP, the FPC Shim comprises a subset of the standard Fabric Shim and is complemented in the future.
 These details are documented separately in the Shim header file itself: **[ecc_enclave/enclave/shim.h](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/flow-refactoring/ecc_enclave/enclave/shim.h)**

 ## FPC Transaction Validation
+***TODO***

 ***TODO: this section is FPC, not FPC Lite.
 That said, we cover validation already later in Transaction flow, so maybe just drop this section?***